AI Competence 2035

 For organizations

-For policy communities
+For policy and education systems

 Portrait of Shengxing Yang

-Ph.D.
-Researcher in Management Science (AI & Competences), Universite Paris-Saclay.
+Shengxing Yang, PhD in Management Science (AI & Competences), Universite Paris-Saclay.

 Shengxing Yang studies how organizations can prepare for AI transformation through competence design, governance, and strategy.

-PhD Researcher | Universite Paris-Saclay
+PhD | Universite Paris-Saclay

 Research focus: linking AI issue-space diagnosis with actionable organizational competence architecture for long-term preparedness.